 The right design approach for your projects depends on several factors, the most important of which is your users’ needs and contexts.

-Think about your product or service.
+Think about your product or service and practice context awareness.
 Do users access it in a specific setting?
 Can you use information about their behavior to offer a better experience?
 Remember, it's not just mobile devices that are getting smarter.
 In our homes and offices, we have more than traditional desktops.
 Now, a wide range of smart devices can sense and react to the environment.
 Adaptive design can take advantage of all these new possibilities and help you take the UX of your projects to the next level.
 On the other hand, responsive design is a more straightforward approach which will ensure the accessibility of your products and services.

 References and Where to Learn More